 How Sprite handles both SEO and GEO

 The content infrastructure required to compete across both traditional and generative search surfaces is exactly what Sprite was built to create and maintain.
-Not as two separate concerns bolted together, but as a single content operation that handles both by default.
+It treats them as a single content operation that handles both by default.

 Before any content is generated, Sprite analyses the brand’s existing content corpus and the search demand landscape in its category.
 This produces a prioritised content roadmap that identifies where the site’s topical authority is thin relative to both traditional ranking requirements and GEO citation opportunities.
 Content that strengthens authority across a cluster serves both surfaces simultaneously.
 That is the architecture Sprite builds toward, continuously, without anyone having to ask.

 Brand voice learning, which Sprite performs through corpus analysis before generating anything, also serves GEO requirements directly.
-Content that sounds like a distinctive brand with a consistent voice and clear entity focus is more useful to a generative engine as a citable source than content that sounds like it could have come from anywhere, because content that sounds like it could have come from anywhere usually gets treated as if it did.
+Content that sounds like a distinctive brand with a consistent voice and clear entity focus is more useful to a generative engine as a citable source than content that sounds generic, because generic content usually gets treated that way.
 Sprite’s approach to voice, learning from what the brand has actually published rather than approximating from a description, produces the editorial consistency that both traditional and generative engines reward.

 The extractable formatting that GEO requires, direct openings, clear subheadings, self-contained definitional passages, is applied as a structural principle to every piece Sprite generates.
 The same structural choices that make content extraction-ready for AI systems also reduce bounce rates and improve dwell time in traditional search contexts.
 They are the same discipline expressed at the content level.
 Sprite applies them by default, because producing content that performs in both environments is the whole point.